Leg Length Discrepency

 Complications with joint replacement procedures can include blood clots, infection, loosening and or dislocation of the joint.
 A lesser-known long-term complication is the development of a Leg Length Discrepancy.
 This occurs when one leg remains either shorter or longer following surgery which becomes apparent in posture when standing.
 Your surgeon will make every effort to maintain the leg length that you had before surgery, but there is no guarantee due to the intricate positioning of the joint prosthetic.

 When a leg length discrepancy exists it is easily observed by the trained eye.
-Podiatrists trained in this area review you both standing and lying flat, and are able to identify within a few millimeters if a difference exists and whether it is necessary to treat the difference.
+Podiatrists trained in this area review you both standing and lying flat, and are able to identify within a few millimeters if a difference exists and whether it is necessary to manage the difference.

 Common symptoms accompanying a leg length difference include: